Ekubo Protocol (EKUBO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ekubo Protocol Historical Price

-According to the latest data gathered on Ekubo Protocol live price page, the current price of Ekubo Protocol is 4.41USD.
-The circulating supply of Ekubo Protocol(EKUBO) is 10.00M EKUBO , giving it a market capitalization of $44.10M.
+According to the latest data gathered on Ekubo Protocol live price page, the current price of Ekubo Protocol is 4.18USD.
+The circulating supply of Ekubo Protocol(EKUBO) is 10.00M EKUBO , giving it a market capitalization of $41.81M.

 The Ekubo Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EKUBO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.